 Landlords / Landladies

-1863 Robert Shaw – White’s Directory 1863 also lists Robert as a blacksmith.
+White’s Directory 1863 lists Robert Shaw twice, as a blacksmith and a publican.

 Ashby-de-la-Zouch Gazette – Saturday 15 July 1882 – ASHBY POLICE SATURDAY, July 8 – Before Major Mowbray, and H. E. Smith, Esq.
 A game license was granted to John Robinson, of Ashby-de-la-Zouch.
 The following transfers of licenses were granted :—T. Chetwin, of the Railway Inn, Swannington ; George Jackson, of the Three Horse Shoes, Hugglescote, and Caroline Joynes, of the beerhouse off premises, situate at Hugglescote.

 Ashby-de-la-Zouch Gazette – Saturday 16 December 1882 – ASHBY POLICE Saturday, Dec.
 9 – Before Major Mowbray and H. Smith, Esq. – An application on behalf of Mrs. Love, of the Vaults, Ashby, for the justices license to keep open her licensed premises between the hours of eleven and three on the morning of the 20th December, was granted.
 Temporary authority of the license of the Railway Inn, Swannington, was granted to William Robinson.

 In 1901 and 1911 the nine roomed inn was occupied by Walter Chester and his wife Jane Maria Hough (daughter of John Hough who bought Thringstone Smock Mill, now Hough Mill, in 1878).
 Walter was a publican and grazier and used the family connection to operate Hough Mill to produce animal feed during the First World War.

 Walter is also listed in the 1925 Kelly’s directory.

 1928 Frederick Stanyard